 EURREC Publication Ethics & Publication Malpractice Statement

-We encourage the best standards of publication ethics and take all possible measures against publication malpractices.
+We encourage the best standards of publication ethics and take all possible measures against publication malpractice.
 The European Research Center as a publisher, takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.

 Obligations of editors